 Pennsylvania is to Introduce Internet Gambling Bill

-Fruit Loot Wild X Slots
+Wild Drops Slots

 On Monday Tina Davis, the Pennsylvania State Representative, introduced the House Bill 1235, which is to amend, the Title 4, of Pennsylvania Consolidated Statutes, for the legalization and regulation of internet gaming.
 The House Bill 1235, has already got several co-sponsors, these include Representatives Rosita Youngblood, Thomas Caltagorone, Dom Costa, Vanessa Brown, Mark Cohen, William Kortz, RoseMarie Swagger, Ed Neilson, John Gallloway, George Dunbar and John Sabatina.